14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 Qodo offers BYOK on Enterprise plans only.
 Most other tools don't support it.

 For most teams: Start with Git AutoReview's free tier.
-You get human approval (so no AI spam on your PRs), three AI models to compare, and pricing that doesn't scale with headcount.
-If you're on Bitbucket Server, you don't have many other options anyway.
+You get human approval, three AI models to compare, and pricing that does not scale with headcount.
+If you are on Bitbucket Server, you do not have many other options anyway.

-For GitHub-heavy enterprises with budget: CodeRabbit's automation and SOC 2 certification make it a solid choice if you want hands-off operation and can accept the per-user costs.
+For GitHub-heavy enterprises with budget: CodeRabbit's automation and SOC 2 certification make it solid if you want hands-off operation.
+The one-click fixes and extensive linter integrations save meaningful time per PR for teams that trust the auto-publish model.

-For teams that need test generation: Qodo is the clear leader.
-The Codebase Intelligence Engine provides context that other tools lack.
+For teams that need test generation: Qodo is the clear leader with cross-repo context.

 For security-first organizations: Combine an AI review tool with SonarQube for enterprise-grade SAST, or use Bito if you want both in one tool.

-For Python specialists: Sourcery's language-specific analysis is unmatched at a reasonable price.
+For Python specialists: Sourcery's language-specific analysis is unmatched at $12/user/month.

 Git AutoReview free tier includes 10 reviews per day with full access to human approval, multi-model AI, and Bitbucket support.
 No credit card required.